Protecting your clients in the clouds: Private, public and hybrid

 Fortinet solutions for the clouds

-Fortinet’s Security Fabric offers security solutions for networks, endpoints, applications, data centre, cloud and access – all designed to work together to provide true end-to-end protection.
+Fortinet’s Security Fabric offers security solutions for networks, endpoints, applications, data center, cloud and access – all designed to work together to provide true end-to-end protection.

 Fortinet’s purpose-built cloud security solutions collaborate with key Fortinet components - such as FortiSandbox to protect against zero-day threats - across a variety of cloud deployment models, whilst allowing for centralised management, open API integrations, cloud platform orchestration and automation.